Last Updated on 21 August 2017

 The “best” practices you collect allow you to catch up with the competition is doing.
 This is the “bar” your customers are using as rate good versus bad.
 When you catch up to the competition, you should create “next” practices.
 Next practices – raising that bar – will help make you the leader.

-So, if you want to know how you compare to your competition there is no need for assumption, check them out firsthand.
+So, if you want to know how you compare to your competition there is no need for an assumption, check them out firsthand.